| Who applies?

 - provide greater certainty that they reflect the costs of delivery at levels 3 and 4.

 The new competitive pilot will focus on agriculture, horticulture and viticulture education provision (identified using New Zealand Standard Classification of Education (NZSCED) narrow fields 0501 and 0503).

 These areas have been identified as areas of national importance and recent changes within primary sector education provision have created an opportunity for the TEC to strengthen the quality and delivery of agriculture, horticulture and viticulture education provision at sub-degree level.

 The competitive process will enable the TEC to direct investment towards higher quality delivery that focuses on the skills required by employers in the primary sector and provide strong pathways for learners into skilled employment or further study at a higher level.

 Applications closed at 5.00 pm, Wednesday 24 August 2016.

-We expect to advise applicants of the outcome of the competitive pilot in October 2016.
+We anticipate being able to advise applicants of the outcome of the competitive pilot in mid-November 2016.

 TEOs that receive an indicative allocation will have their funding confirmed later in the year through a funding letter.